SoftUni-Internal/interactive-content/EN/03-Exception-Handling/00-Lesson-Intoduction.md

 **1. What Exceptions are**

-- The exception class
+- The Exception class

-- Types of Exceptions and their hierarchy
+- Types of exceptions and their hierarchy

 **2. Handling Exceptions**